SESMG/SESMG/docs/getting_started/how_to_install.rst

 .. warning::

 	Warning!
-The installation has only been tested under Windows, using Python 3.7.6 (64 bit)!
+The installation has only been tested using Python 3.7.6 (64 bit)!
 Python 3.8 is currently not supported.

 Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^